nathandope/algorithms/README.md

-"# algorithms"
+# README #

 The course "Algorithms.
 Methods and Data Structures.".
-Solutions of tasks.
+Solutions of tasks using Java.
-Курс "Алгоритмы. Методы и структуры данных.". Решения задач.